Hello and it is great to hear that you are interested in Physics at WPI!

-Two faculty and four students present in the above video.
-Doug Petkie starts the presentation, Prof. Lyuba Titova starts at time stamp 21:23.
+Two faculty and four students present in the video.
+Doug Petkie starts the presentation, Prof. Lyuba Titova wraps up the presentation at time stamp 44:58.
 Four of the student below start presentations at the indicted time stamps below.
 Please feel free to get in touch with any of us!

 Physics/Env&Sustainability Studies '22

 |At time stamp 29:45 in the video.|

 |At time stamp 37:13 in the video.|

 B.S., M.S.
 Physics 2021